brentgroves/status/2024/week13.md

 ## Notes

-- You can use a basic office 365 account from an azure account but it is considered an external user not in the tennant so when registering an app you must use the common not tenant endpoints and allow all organizations to access.
+- You can use a basic Office 365 account from an Azure account but it is considered an external user not in the tenant so when registering an app you must use the common not tenant endpoints and allow all organizations to access them.

 ## Flow charts and diagrams in Markdown